-I have decided that I want to try my hand at making soap, its easy DIY chemistry, and its about the only chemistry left for the layman to “relearn” from our forefathers.
+I have decided that I want to try my hand at making soap.
+It is easy DIY chemistry.
+Additionally, it is about the only chemistry left for the layman to “relearn” from our forefathers.
 That being said, I keep finding recipes using washing soda, with a stern warning about not mixing it up with baking soda.
 Since I believe that most warning labels are posted in response to an act, I figure that people may get confused.
 So here is the difference:

 Washing soda is sodium carbonate – two sodium atoms, a carbon atom, and three hydrogen atoms.